lfrank01/Engineering_Capstone/README.md

 * Elisabeth Scharf will be in town next week, and we're planning to work with her for a class period so that she can teach us the skills she learned from last year
 * We plan to continue practicing our molding and talk to Ramisi about the pressure points she had on the previous mold she used so that we can better our designing

+# Week of October 17th:

+### What did you work on?
+* We continued improving our thermoplastic molding abilities
+* We debated methods of attatching the prosthesis.
+Our ideas were as follows:
+ * Bending the thermoplastic around the hand (closing the mold) for more of a friction fit
+ * Using a bandage-like material to connect the two sides (closing a gap between the two ends)
+ * Using velcrow straps on each side to connect the two sides
+* We thought about how to attach the violin bow to the prosthesis (friction fit or an adhesive idea)

+### What decisions were made?
+* We asked Elisabeth Scharf, who was in town on college break, if she could teach us her skills on Monday
+* We decided to use a tea kettle instead of a heat plate to get the water hot enough to mold the thermoplastic (before it wasn't hot enough)
+* We used Elle Polifka for making a hand mold.
+Ramisi was not there on Monday and thus we had to improvise

+### What new resources did you find?
+* The biggest discovery was that a tea kettle works much better than a heat plate
+* The kettle reaches hotter temperatures (we needed around boiling point as opposed to 60 degrees F) and takes less time to heat up
+* Valcro straps were not neccesarily new reasources, but we realized this week that they'd be a good fit for our design

+### What new issues were discovered?
+* The water that the thermoplastic is prepared in has to be extremely hot, at around boiling point (212 F).
+Otherwise, the thermoplastic will not truly be moldable.
+We were amazed at how maleable the thermoplastic was when it was heated with boiling water.
+However, the hot temperature needed for the water means that we have limited time to do molding since the water cools down.
+We had to reprepare the water several times to get it back to a hot enough temperature
+* The thermoplastic molding, once hardened, can have many points of pressure when it pushes against the thumb, for example, or wrist.
+The molding has to be done skillfully to prevent sharp corners.
+Sand-paper may be needed

+### What went well?
+* We succesfully made a rough mold for Elle Pollifka's hand that also had a space where the violin bow could be anchored.
+However, we forgot to take into account how the bow string hair would press against the thermoplastic and thus have to rethink our initial mold

+### What was difficult?
+* Doing the molding in enough time.
+The water for the thermoplastic was usually not hot enough
+* Submerging an already formed mold for redesign.
+We put the hot water in the cookie tray for heating the flat thermoplastic material, but it's harder to submerge a more complex shape in a flat container.
+We may need to use a beaker
+* There were times when we had to cut the thermoplastic to save material or adapt the design, but the hardened thermoplastic material is quite hard to cut

+### What is your plan for next week?
+* Create a working model for Ramisi to try out, which would mean that we'd ask her if we could try doing a mold of her hand
+* Identifying mold pressure points and fixing these areas with either sand paper or making smooth cuts
+* Communicating with Alex about our plans for the prosthetic hand.
+Working on one project at a time will be the best way to have succesful results, but this means that Alex's project will come later in the year.
+We want to communicate this to her to be clear of our schedule and constraints